ImageMagick/Usage-Markdown/basics/index.md

 :    The command line only ever has one Image List which can be worked on at any one moment.

      You can 'push' or save an image list temporary (see [Parenthesis](#parenthesis) and [MPR: Named Memory Registers](../files/#mpr)).
-You can even 'clone' (make a efficent copy) of images from the last 'pushed' list.
+You can even 'clone' (make an efficent copy) of images from the last 'pushed' list.
 But you can't really work on two such lists at the same time.

      Other language API's on the other hand allow you to have as many separate image lists or 'wands' as you like.
 In fact you typically save each image as a separate wand (image list and settings) for better processing and only merge the image into a list as needed or as part of the final step.
 You can also work on them in any order, and store them into databases or other data structures, for sorting or later comparison.